Embodied Lifelong Learning for Task and Motion Planning: Experimental Evaluation

-Figure~\ref{fig:resultsMTL2D} summarizes the results for varying numbers of training tasks $N$.
+Figure~\ref{fig:resultsMTL2D} shows average results for varying numbers of training problems $K$ (standard errors in Appendix~\appendixRef{app:VarianceResultsMTL}).
 As expected, all methods become more efficient at generating good samples as they are trained on increasing amounts of data.
-In particular, the specialized samplers (which observe the least amount of data of all methods) are the most inefficient when trained on $N=50$ tasks, but become as efficient as generic samplers upon training on $N=50,\!000$ tasks.
-Overall, our mixtures of nested models are substantially more efficient than alternative methods, especially when trained with little data.
-Appendix~\ref{app:AdditionalResults} analyzes various mechanisms for selecting between specialized and generic samplers, demonstrating that using geometric auxiliary signals as a proxy for sampler generalization is a strong choice.
+In particular, the specialized samplers (which observe the least amount of data) are the most inefficient when trained on $K=50$ problems, but become as efficient as generic samplers upon training on $K=50,\!000$ problems.
+Our mixtures of nested models are substantially more efficient than alternative methods when trained with little data.
+Appendix~\appendixRef{app:AdditionalResults} analyzes various mechanisms for selecting between specialized and generic samplers, demonstrating that using geometric auxiliary signals as a proxy for sampler generalization is a strong choice.